The following terms are the commonly used in <cfhtmltopdf> (WebKit):

 - When the ColdFusion Server is running on an OS not supported by the local PDF service manager

 performanceof the local ColdFusion Server is critical as PDF generation is a CPU intensive operation.

 - When you want to distribute the load of generating the PDFs for maximum throughput.

 Adding and editing the PDF service manager

 From the Administrator console, click Data & Services > PDF Service.

-You can add or edit a PDF service manager by providing the name, host name, port, and other configuration details.
+You can add or edit a PDF service manager by providing the name,

 To add or edit a remote service manager, you need to provide the details of Jetty service running on local or remote machine over which the service manager is deployed.
 Follow the instructions below to complete this process: